parinitharamesh02/Real-Time-voice-training-simulation-WebRTC/README.md

 _(In the previous submission I used a turn-based audio demo.
 For this iteration I added a full WebRTC-based real-time trainer with live scoring and a session assessment.)_

 ---
+A PDF is included summarizing my Computer Vision experience and how these capabilities can be applied at Convergent.
+It also outlines current SOTA CV models we can explore for future product enhancements.
+---

 ## What’s New in This Version